nordic-institute/X-Road/doc/Sidecar/kubernetes_security_guide.md

 ### 1.1 Target Audience

-This User Guide is meant for X-Road Security Server system administrators responsible for installing and using X-Road Security Server Sidecar in AWS EKS or Azure Kubernetes Service (AKS) environment.
+This User Guide is meant for X-Road Security Server system administrators responsible for installing and using X-Road Security Server Sidecar in Amazon EKS or Azure Kubernetes Service (AKS) environment.

 This document will discuss how to secure the installation of a Security Server Sidecar cluster explained in the [Kubernetes User Guide](kubernetes_security_server_sidecar_user_guide.md).
-The document is intended for readers with a moderate knowledge of Linux server management, computer networks, Docker, Kubernetes (including it's cloud provider's specialties (AWS EKS or Azure AKS)) and X-Road.
+The document is intended for readers with a moderate knowledge of Linux server management, computer networks, Docker, Kubernetes (including it's cloud provider's specialties (Amazon EKS or Azure AKS)) and X-Road.

 ## 2 Reference Data